CEO Bewkes needs to show Time Warner better alone than with Murdoch

-NEW YORK Ten years ago, Walt Disney Co (DIS.N), having fended off a hostile bid from Comcast (CMCSA.O), had to make a case why it was better off as an independent company.
+NEW YORK Ten years ago, Walt Disney Co, having fended off a hostile bid from Comcast, had to make a case why it was better off as an independent company.

 It succeeded.
 Disney's shares have soared more than 250 percent since.

-Now, Time Warner Inc (TWX.N) Chief Executive Jeff Bewkes faces a similar moment of reckoning after rejecting a bid for $85 a share from Rupert Murdoch's Twenty-First Century Fox (FOXA.O).
+Now, Time Warner Inc Chief Executive Jeff Bewkes faces a similar moment of reckoning after rejecting a bid for $85 a share from Rupert Murdoch's Twenty-First Century Fox.

 Bewkes and other top brass will be under pressure at a meeting with analysts and investors next Wednesday to show they can repeat Disney's magic.